 Without glögg (pronounced “gluhg” by the Swedes, and “gloog” by the Norwegians), the human population of northwestern Europe would have abandoned its snowbound stugas ages ago to the wapiti and wolverine.
-Compared to winter in Scandinavia, Minnesota is July in Miami Beach.
+Compared to winter in Scandinavia, Minnesota is July in Delray Beach.
 I was introduced to this remarkable hot, spiced wine concoction fifty-three